-Besides training hard, eating right and having the right equipment, in order to play an effective game you also need to have a good game strategy.
+Besides training hard, eating right, and the right equipment, you also need to have a good game strategy to play an effective game.
 You can’t just walk into the court without a plan and think you will nail it.

-You need to be able to adjust to every opponent; you need to know what to do and when to do it.
+You need to adjust to every opponent; you need to know what to do and when to do it.
 Since every opponent is different, you need to know how to create a mental memory note for each match.
 That will help you with your game strategy enormously.

-Let’s see a few things you should try to do during a match in order to create a mental memory note in your head.
+Let’s see a few things you should try to do during a match to create a mental memory note in your head.

 Start the match on the safe side, don’t take any risks right away, play what you feel very comfortable with.
-As the match progresses and using the memory recording you made, you will be able to take more risks and put the element of surprise into the match.
+As the match progresses and using the memory recording you made, you will take more risks and put the element of surprise into the match.

-Try to remember how the score is progressing, are you getting ahead a few points and then you find yourself trailing back by a few?
+Try to remember how the score is progressing.
+Are you getting ahead a few points, and then you find yourself trailing back by a few?
 Is the score always very close?
 Try to remember the pattern of the sets throughout the match.
 Were you ahead 8-2 and lost the set?
-Where you behind 10-6 but won the set?
+Were you behind 10-6 but won the set?

 Try to remember everything to understand the pattern of the match.
 All this observation throughout the match will help you decide on your game strategy.
-It will make it easier to decide whether you need to play a short game or play to the body of your opponent all the time, serve to the FH or the BH, etc. It will also make it much easier to apply what you do at practice in your game.
+It will make it easier to decide whether you need to play a short game or play to your opponent’s body all the time, serve to the FH or the BH, etc. It will also make it much easier to apply what you do at practice in your game.

 Some more things to keep in mind during a match:

-Try to avoid the score to be 8-7.
-When you are at that stage of the set make whatever you can not to be at 8-7 ever.
-If the set is going well for you and you have a big lead, then you only make sure to clear 8 fast, don’t get stuck there even if you are ahead 8-2.
-If the game is close for example 5-7 you have to aim for 5-9 or 6-8 and then 7-9, etc.
+Try to avoid the score being 8-7.
+When you are at that stage of the set, make whatever you can not to be at 8-7 ever.
+If the set is going well for you and you have a big lead, you only make sure to clear 8 fast and don’t get stuck there even if you are ahead 8-2.
+If the game is close, for example, 5-7, you have to aim for 5-9 or 6-8 and then 7-9, etc.

-It’s psychological, just try to clear 8 as fast as possible.
-This applies when you are ahead in the score of course.
+It’s psychological.
+Try to clear 8 as fast as possible.
+It applies when you are ahead in the score, of course.
 But you can use this in reverse when you are behind in the score.
-If your opponent doesn’t clear 8 fast then you know that you are still in the game he is still vulnerable.
+If your opponent doesn’t clear 8 fast, then you know that you are still in the game; he is still vulnerable.

--When it’s your turn to serve and your first serve gets you the point, do the same serve again, always.
-This only applies when you have two serves in a row, the next time you have the serves, treat it as the new set of serves, so do not start them with the one that your opponent had the issue within the previous set of serves.
+-When it’s your turn to serve, and your first serve gets you the point, do the same serve again, always.
+It only applies when you have two serves in a row.
+The next time you have the serves, treat it as the new set of serves, so do not start them because your opponent had the issue within the previous set of serves.
 Hope this is not confusing…

-- When you have a problem returning a particular serve, one that you rather your opponent didn’t do…next time he does it, attack it and make sure it clears the net, it doesn’t matter if it goes in or out, just not into the net.
-Most likely he will not do it again.
+- When you have a problem returning a particular serve, one that you instead your opponent didn’t do…next time he does it, attack it and make sure it clears the net, it doesn’t matter if it goes in or out, just not into the net.
+Most likely, he will not do it again.

 - Never use a serve at the end of a set you haven’t used during the whole set, no matter how good you think it is.
 The surprise will most likely be on you.